frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

   * `SHA512`

 * Untrusted root -
-Indicates if it is allowed that this certificate chains to an untrusted root.
+Indicates if it is allowed or disallowed that this certificate chains to an untrusted root.

 ### Repository specific trust information
 We should store the following information to enable a trust relationship between a package consumer and a package repository.

 * Repository source service index URI -
 Allows communication with the source to refresh certificate list and to match with the `V3ServiceIndex` attribute in a repository signature.
-This is needed when a trusted repository is not a source so there is no other way of finding out the certificate endpoint.
 If this property is present in a trusted signer entry, the entry is taken to be a repository.

 If the user wants to only trust specific package owners for a repository, they should be able to specify a list of trusted owners that will be compared against the `Package Owners` field in the repository signature metadata.

 ### Trust information location
 Trust information should be stored in the nuget.config file.

-### Repository trust information schema
+### Trust information schema
 ```xml
 <trustedSigners>
   <NAME>